apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

 For most of these types, you should refer to Google's documentation.
-Details are provided here to explain details of how these are implemented by SwiftProtobuf.
+This section explains how SwiftProtobuf implements these types.

 ### Google_Protobuf_Value, Google_Protobuf_Struct, Google_Protobuf_ListValue

-These types can be used for ad hoc encoding and decoding of arbitrary JSON structures.
+You can use these types for ad hoc encoding and decoding of arbitrary JSON structures.

 They are particularly useful when dealing with legacy JSON formats where